mickeyshaughnessy/StarConflict/Cards/README.md

 their class attribute and method definitions, ie what they do.

 The `DroneOrbitalDefenders.py` file can be used as a template for new additions.
-Note that a new class inherits all the methods attributes from the abstract Card class in the main directory.
+Note that a new card inherits all the methods attributes from the abstract Card class located in the main directory.
 Specific cards overwrite these methods and attributes as needed.

 At the end of each card file, the lines following the